Saturday, November 22, 2014

-The American Law Institute Continuing Legal Education (ALI CLE) is presenting a CLE entitled, Recent Tax Developments for Estate Planners, Wednesday December 10, 2014, 12:30 – 2:00pm Eastern, online and by phone.
+The American Law Institute Continuing Legal Education (ALI CLE) is holding a CLE entitled, Recent Tax Developments for Estate Planners, on December 10, 2014 from 12:30 – 2:00 p.m.
+Eastern, available via telephone seminar or audio webcast.
 Here is why you should attend:

 Since the passage of the American Taxpayer Relief Act of 2012, plans to minimize estate taxes have been much less important for the majority of Americans.
 However, higher marginal income tax rates and the “Medicare” tax on net investment income can still negatively affect estates and beneficiaries.

 As 2014 draws to a close, what recent tax developments should be considered by estate planners so that they can most effectively assist their clients with wealth management and estate planning?
 Join veteran estate planners with expertise in taxation issues for an enlightening discussion of caselaw and administrative and legislative changes that affect testators, grantors, and beneficiaries.